OksanaLev26/spaceX/README.md

 - Implements a sticky header for easy navigation.
 - Includes a burger menu for smaller devices using CSS and JavaScript.
 - Features responsive design for various screen sizes.
+- Utilizes 'localStorage' to store and retrieve 'dragonItem' data for a seamless user experience.

 Technologies Used